blizzhackers/kolbot-SoloPlay/README.md

 **Q: The bot has beaten diablo (classic) / baal, so why isn't moving on to the next difficulty?**

-**A:** The bot will only progress once it has reached a minimum minimum character level (33 for normal and 65 for nightmare) and will not start the next difficulty with negative resistances.
+**A:** The bot will only progress once it has reached a minimum character level (`navigate to libs\SoloPlay Functions\Globals.js` and see `SetUp.levelCap` for level requirments) and will not start the next difficulty with negative resistances.
 If the bot is more than 5 levels higher than the minimum character level and has not reached the required resistances, it will automatically move to the next difficulty.

 **Q: How can I run more than one of the same class?**